szczyglis-dev/py-gpt/docs/source/plugins_list.rst

 * Downloading files
 * Copying files and directories
 * Moving (renaming) files and directories
+* Reading file info
+* Indexing files and directories using Llama-index

 If a file being created (with the same name) already exists, a prefix including the date and time is added to the file name.